prabhuramachandran/automan-scipy2024/abstract.md

 - Using this for your research (60 m)

 ## Prerequisites

 - Knowledge of programming with Python.
 We will expect that you know what a class is and how you can subclass it.
 - Some experience with using command line tools is necessary.
 You should also be comfortable writing a Python program that takes command line arguments.
+- Knowledge of python virtual environment management.
 - Knowledge of basic numpy and matplotlib will be useful but not mandatory.

-- For setup you will require a working Python installation and also install automan with `pip install automan`.
+- For setup you will require a working Python installation within a virtual environment and also install automan with `pip install automan`.

 ## Bios